 - Date, label, and refrigerate leftovers immediately after each feeding.
-Use all leftovers within three days.
+Use all leftovers within 3 days.

 - Leftovers should not be reheated more than once.

-- Do not use raw honey or corn syrup.
-In babies, they can cause a serious food-borne illness called botulism.
+Do not use raw honey or corn syrup.
+In babies, they can cause a serious food-borne illness called

 - Never leave your baby alone during mealtime.

-- If you feel that your baby is not eating enough, call the doctor.
+- If you feel that your baby is not eating enough, call their pediatrician.

 Dos and don'ts for baby's first foods.
 American Academy of Nutrition and Dietetics Eat Right website.
 Available at: http://www.eatright.org/resource/food/nutrition/eating-as-a-family/dos-and-donts-for-babys-first-foods.
 Updated January 2015.
 Accessed December 2, 2015.